November 30, 2008

-The rear of the body of the contains battery cover, which can be opened with another battery or a coin.
+The rear of the body contains a battery cover, which can be opened with another battery or a coin.
 The battery is a small circular disk watch battery, which can be easily bought anywhere.

 DOES IT WORK

 This torch isn’t just a Wow product in looks, it’s also a Wow product in function, as switching it on in the dark always achieved the above response.
-I don’t know how Petzl have done it, but the LED’s really burn bright, and it’s possible to run, climb and navigate easily for several hours on full beam, something I’d have thought impossible with such a small torch.
-Of course most people will run it on the economic setting most of the time, switching up to full power when required (trying to make out more detail).
-The red light is very small, and so is designed for close in work, such as map reading, calling in the artillery etc!
+I don’t know how Petzl have done it, but the LED really burns bright, and it’s possible to run, climb and navigate easily for several hours on full beam, something I’d have thought impossible with such a small torch.
+Of course, most people will run it on the economic setting most of the time, switching up to full power when required (trying to make out more detail).
+The red light is very small, and so is designed for close-in work, such as map reading, calling in the artillery etc!

-Personally I’ve used the torch a lot for climbing where there is a slight chance of a night time descent (even just walking down from a crag), and I find it easy to carry it placed around my neck (medalion style) or on my wrist like a watch, far more comfortably then the wider banded Tikka style torches.
+Personally, I’ve used the torch a lot for climbing where there is a slight chance of a night time descent (even just walking down from a crag), and I find it easy to carry it placed around my neck (medalion style) or on my wrist like a watch, far more comfortable than the wider banded Tikka style torches.

-How ground breaking is it?
-Well I call it a ‘Party’ product, meaning it’s the type of gadget that you can pull out your pocket and people will start fighting over it, and ask where they can buy one (even those who have no need for it).
-Most of all the E+lite gives me at least a feeling I don’t get that often these days, a feeling that brings me back to seeing the latest Star Wars figures advertised during Tiswas.
+How groundbreaking is it?
+Well, I call it a ‘Party’ product, meaning it’s the type of gadget that you can pull out your pocket and people will start fighting over it, and ask where they can buy one (even those who have no need for it).
+Most of all the E+lite gives me at least a feeling I don’t get that often these days, a feeling that brings me back to see the latest Star Wars figures advertised during Tiswas.

 Easy to use Can be worn on the head, around wrist or neck or can be attached to thin-edged articles with integrated clip Light source can be oriented 360° Red light helps preserve night vision